 Mary Lewis is Professor of History at Harvard and Affiliated Faculty at the Harvard Law School.
 Her current research interests center around international and imperial history, with particular attention paid to the connections between international relations and social or economic life.
+In 2015-16, she will be a Frederick Burkhardt Fellow at the Radcliffe Institute, where she will begin work on a new book project, "The First French Decolonization: A New History of 19th-century Empire."
 She has taught courses on comparative empires, the Modern Mediterranean, Modern France and its Colonial Empire, European capitalism, and nation- and state-building in the modern era, as well as graduate seminars on method.

 Lewis was co-president of the Society for French Historical Studies in 2012-13.